 Most purchasers of vermicompost in these quantities are buying for the purposes of making soil blends or for their own large-scale agricultural purposes.

-My bulk supplier in Wisconsin, Lush Farms is accelerating production rapidly and is currently selling castings by the ton.
+My bulk suppliers are accelerating production rapidly and currently selling castings by the 2250lb tote.
 But depending on the season, you may find them in short supply!

 Conclusion: Worm Castings Are Not a Commodity